 Surrey Chapter UK Fund Raising Events

 Over the years members of Surrey Chapter UK have supported numerous charity events and local organisations including a homeless hostel, schools for children with special needs and an orphanage in Africa.
 We have for example twice ridden all the River Thames crossings inside the M25, twice ridden 1000 miles in 24 hours, ridden Royal Enfields in India and climbed Mt Kilimanjaro.
-In total since 2004 we have raised some £94,181 for many good causes including the Anthony Nolan Trust, the Tadworth Children's Trust, the Sherwood Park School, the Cancer Research Unit in Guildford, Hampton Court Palace, OcuMel UK and Heron Lake Skiing for the Disabled.
+In total since 2004 we have raised some £95,831 for many good causes including the Anthony Nolan Trust, the Tadworth Children's Trust, the Sherwood Park School, the Cancer Research Unit in Guildford, Hampton Court Palace, OcuMel UK, Heron Lake Skiing for the Disabled, the Bedelsford School in Kingston and currently Myeloproliferative Neoplasms (MPNs) - a group of rare blood cancers.
 There follows the story of our fund raising effort for the Headley Court Rehabilitation Centre.

 One Sunday in May the members Surrey Chapter UK and their guests set of for St Katherine’s Dock, near Tower Bridge, at the start of a long, hot day riding 100 Harley Davidson’s across all the bridges in London to raise money to benefit the brave guys and gals at Headley Court working hard to recover from wounds sustained during their service of our country.

 There had been a year of planning and organising before the event.
 Mark Newman deserves a special mention because he did so much of the organising, aided and abetted when necessary by a stalwart band of happy SCUK helpers; including Ian Flashman who arranged for a double-decker bus to transport our supporters and street collectors.